As told to Sherry by Barbara Theodosiou, Founder of “The Addict’s Mom”

 Daniel and the Prosecutor’s office finally agreed upon an arrangement in which he would be placed in a treatment center.
 He was subject to a strict probationary period, during which, if he was found in violation of the terms, he would be transferred immediately to prison and serve his sentence as a felon for the arrest in the Psychiatric Unit.

-While waiting to be relocated to a treatment center, as per his agreement with the Prosecutor, he was assaulted in jail, and subsequently placed in isolation; consequently Daniel’s mental health deteriorated, which is quite common amongst the untreated mentally ill, as Dr. Metzner has stated.
-Metzner and other experts recommend an Integrated Treatment program for those suffering with a Co-Occurring Disorder.
+While waiting to be relocated to a treatment center, as per his agreement with the Prosecutor, he was assaulted in jail, and subsequently placed in isolation; consequently, Daniel’s mental health deteriorated, which is quite common amongst the untreated mentally ill, as Dr. Metzner has stated.
+Metzner and other experts recommend an Integrated Treatment program for those suffering from a Co-Occurring Disorder.
 Few jails in our country offer an Integrated Treatment program.

 While he was in jail, Daniel did not receive the appropriate medications for his condition, nor did he have access to a Psychiatrist.
 He left his treatment center after a minor altercation with another client, and he subsequently drowned.
 The sad saga of my Daniel is now over.
 His paintings and poems reveal his inner soul; a tortured soul, a distressed soul.